Darahz/ru-multichar/README.md

 Use `pnpm watch` to actively rebuild modified files while developing the resource.

-Use `pnpm build` to build all project files in production mode.
+Use `pnpm build` to build all project files.
+Buildt files will be moved into a "builds" directory

 ```